-The Forest Ridge Apartments property was originally built in 1993 and has operated under Tax Credit and Rural Development 515 (RD 515) program guidelines since that time.
-The project contains 24 senior (age 62+) units.
-Of the 24 units, 23 receive Rental Assistance (RA) directly from Rural Development.
+The Woodland Terrace Apartments property was originally built in 1991 and has operated under Tax Credit and Rural Development 515 (RD 515) program guidelines since that time.
+The project contains 30 one-, two- and three-bedroom units targeting a general-occupancy (family) population.
+Of the 30 units, 15 receive Rental Assistance (RA) directly from Rural Development.
 The RA allows tenants to pay up to 30% of their adjusted gross incomes towards housing costs (collected rent and tenant-paid utilities).
-The remaining unit at the subject project is eligible to accept a Section 8 Housing Choice Voucher holder, but does not receive a direct or guaranteed subsidy.
-According to management, there is currently no Housing Choice Voucher holder present at the property.
-Management reports the project is currently 100.0% occupied and maintains a one-household waiting list.
+The remaining 15 units at the subject project are eligible to accept Section 8 Housing Choice Vouchers, but do not receive a direct or guaranteed subsidy.
+According to management, there are currently two Housing Choice Voucher holders present at the property.
+Management reports the project is currently 100.0% occupied and maintains a three-household waiting list.

 The proposed Tax Credit renovations, which will be financed through a Tax Exempt Bond, will involve the extensive rehabilitation of each unit and the community spaces.
 Once renovations are complete, all housing units will continue to target households earning up to 60% of Area Median Household Income and new Tax Credit rents will be adopted.
-However, the 23 units of RA will continue to be available allowing households within these units to continue paying up to 30% of their adjusted income towards gross rent.
-Further, a private Rental Assistance (PRA) subsidy, which will be financed by the developer, will be available to the one existing unassisted resident (PRA subsidy not to extend beyond existing resident).
-This will prevent a rent increase for all current residents.
-The renovations at the subject project are expected to begin in 2013, but will be completed in 2014.
+However, the 15 units of RA will continue to be available allowing households within these units to continue paying up to 30% of their adjusted income towards gross rent.
+Further, a private Rental Assistance (PRA) subsidy, which will be financed by the developer, will be available to all existing unassisted residents and will prevent a rent increase on current residents (PRA subsidy not to extend beyond existing residents).
+The renovations of the subject project are expected to begin in 2013, but will be completed in 2014.